-Below are a selection of works alongside the pictures that inspired them.
+Below are a selection of Eleanor’s paintings alongside the inspiration behind them.

-'Seaside View' inspired by my daughter’s drawing, Suzanna aged 7.
-She set her soft toy reindeer on her desk, decorated it and then drew.
+“'Seaside View' inspired by my daughter’s drawing at aged 7.
+She set her soft toy reindeer on her desk, added hair clips and jewels, and drew.
 She said "It's enjoying a seaside view on the edge of a cliff".
-I love how she added her vase into her drawing, she plays like this in real life, taking her favourite things from her bedroom, and playing with them out in the garden adding to her fun.

-In this 'Daddy Daughter Day' painting, my daughter is on an outing under the protective wing of her Daddy, first going shopping to buy some new clothes, then to go for lunch together in her favourite restaurant.
+“'Daddy Daughter Day' here my daughter is on an outing under the protective wing of her Daddy, first going shopping to buy some new clothes, then to go for lunch together in her favourite restaurant.”

-In 'Birds Tea Party', the ideas behind the painting come from another drawing by Suzanna, where the birds went off to find nice things to bring back for their tea party, cakes and cupcakes and tea.
+“'Birds Tea Party' the birds went off to find nice things to bring back for their tea party, cakes and cupcakes and tea.”